krinkir/docs-opmanual_developer/book/opmanual_developer/10_basics/10_git.md

 granular tasks, like _traffic signs detection_.

 In Duckietown, code is separated so that each module has its own repository.
-All repositories are hosted under the same GitHub organization [github.com/duckietown](http://github.com/duckietown).
+All official repositories are hosted under the same GitHub organization [github.com/duckietown](http://github.com/duckietown).
 Be brave, (as of April 2020) we have more than 220 repositories there.
+You can also have your own modules hosted as repositories on your own GitHub account.

 ## Git